SAT 11TH NOV

-Dyslexia, dsypraxia, dyscalculia, attention deficit and executive dysfunction are just some of the neurobiological conditions being diagnosed in our children today: Without diagnosis and appropriate treatment they cannot improve.
+Dyslexia, dsypraxia, dyscalculia, attention deficit and executive dysfunction are just some of the neurobiological conditions being diagnosed in our children today: Without diagnosis and appropriate treatment of special educational needs they cannot improve.
 Our panel discusses what that means and what parents can do to help and support their children.

 Bernadette John is the SEND director for The Good Schools Guide.
 She heads up the Good Schools Guide Education Consultants' team of specialist SEND advisors, who help parents to find the right school for children with special needs.
 She also manages The Good Schools Guide's reviews of special schools and the SEND provision in mainstream schools.